quantling/JudiLing.jl/README.md

 )
 ```

-After that, we make the transformation matrices, but this time we only use training dataset.
+After that, we make the transformation matrices, but this time we only use the training dataset.
 We use these transformation matrices to predict the validation dataset.
 ```
 G_train = JudiLing.make_transform_matrix(S_train, cue_obj_train.C)
 F_train = JudiLing.make_transform_matrix(cue_obj_train.C, S_train)